nuxt-modules/mdc/README.md

 ### Stub Nuxt module imports

-Since you're not using Nuxt, you'll need to stub the module's imports in your Vue projects's Vite config file.
+Since you're not using Nuxt, you'll need to stub a few of the module's imports in your Vue projects's Vite config file.
 This is necessary to avoid errors when the module tries to access Nuxt-specific imports.

 Create a new file in your Vue project's root directory, such as `stub-mdc-imports.js`, and add the following content: